-Under normal circumstances, around 1.5 litres of fluid a day (about eight glasses of liquid) should be enough to keep your liquid levels healthy.
-If it’s very hot, you’ve been very active and sweaty, or you’ve had diarrhoea and/or vomiting, you’ll need to drink more to keep your stocks from running low.
+Men need 2000 mls a day and women 1500 mls of fluid a day to keep fluid levels healthy - that's six to eight glasses of liquid.
+If it’s very hot, you’ve been very active and sweaty, are ill with a fever, have had diarrhoea and/or vomiting, or take diuretics you’ll need to drink more to keep your stocks from running low.

 Plain old tap water is perfect, but you don’t have to limit yourself to this.
-Milk, fruit and vegetable juice, squash and fizzy drinks will all add fluid to your system.
+Milk, fruit and vegetable juice, squash and fizzy drinks will all add fluid to your system, although go easy on sugary soft drinks and limit fruit juice to one small serving a day.
 Tea and coffee do have a slight diuretic effect – the caffeine in them and in some fizzy drinks can make you produce more urine than other drinks.
 But in most cases it makes very little difference, so these drinks still help you stay hydrated.

-Alcohol is a stronger diuretic, and drinks with a high proportion of alcohol, such as spirits, will increase your fluid loss, and add to the effect you feel the next morning, as dehydration is part of the cause of hangover symptoms.
-But that doesn’t mean you have to stick to mineral water.
-Drinks that have a low alcohol content, such as wine spritzers and many beers, won’t normally upset your fluid balance.
+Alcohol is a stronger diuretic, and drinks with a high proportion of alcohol, such as spirits, will increase your fluid loss, and add to the effect you feel the next morning, as dehydration is part of the cause of hangover symptoms, so intersperse with low-sugar soft drinks or water.
+Drinks with a low alcohol content, such as wine spritzers and many beers, won’t normally upset your fluid balance.